 Here are some quick ways to reduce your living costs.
 Having a money plan helps you stay on top of your spending and bills.
 There's also free support and services to go to if you're feeling overwhelmed.

-If you're in crisis and struggling to buy food or pay for essentials, see urgent help with money.
+If you're in crisis and struggling to pay for essentials, there are services to help you with food, bills and housing.
+See urgent help with money.